ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 subscription request gets one too, covering its setup; the subscription itself is reported by the subscription spans.

-Both hooks are bundles of `PhaseHooks`. `Gateway#withPhaseHooks` adds your own, and it accumulates rather than replaces, so custom hooks and the built-in aspects can sit on the same gateway.
+Both hooks are bundles of `PhaseHooks`. `Gateway#withPhaseHooks` adds your own, and it accumulates rather than replaces, so custom hooks and the built-in ones can sit on the same gateway.

 ## Subscriptions